Priestytheplushie/Corrupted-Shadows/docs/Items/cleansing_flute.md

 * The enemies stats are reduced
 * `Unstable` enemies are no longer unstable

-Non-corrupted items may not be cleansed, and the flute will have **no effect!**
+Non-corrupted enemies may not be cleansed, and the flute will have **no effect!**

 ### Obtaining